April 27

 Recommendation

 CookTek makes some of the most durable commercial grade induction cooktops on the market.
-It won't have the settings of the Mirage Pro or the Control Freak, but it's extremely capable anyway, and it will probably outlive you.
+It won't have the granularity of settings as the Mirage Pro or the Control Freak, but it's extremely capable.

-We love the CookTek products, and recommend them if money is not an issue and you want the very best you can get.
+We love CookTek products and recommend them if money is not an issue and you want the best you can get.

 https://sovrn.co/moqd5vz